Skip to main content

 What to do when your fire damage insurance claim is denied or underpaid — common denial reasons, your appeal rights, and how to challenge the denial under California law.

-Fire response billing, red-tag demolition orders, and how California property insurance handles government-imposed charges after a covered loss.
-Coverage A, ordinance or law, debris removal, and the timing problems that catch policyholders off guard.
+Fire response billing, red-tag demolition orders, and how California property insurance handles government charges: Dwelling, ordinance or law, and debris.

 Fire Sprinkler Water Damage: Why It's Worse Than You Think

-Fire sprinkler water is not clean water.
-Stagnant sprinkler discharge contains bacteria, heavy metals, and biological contaminants that make it a Category 3 water loss requiring professional remediation.
+Fire sprinkler water isn't clean.
+Stagnant discharge carries bacteria and heavy metals, making it a Category 3 loss that requires professional remediation.

-Flood and Mudslide After Wildfire: Why Your Homeowner Policy Covers It
+Flood and Mudslide After Wildfire: Why Your Policy Pays

-When wildfire causes subsequent flooding, mudslides, or earth movement, your homeowner policy covers the damage under California's efficient proximate cause doctrine.
-CDI Bulletin 2025-3 explains why.
+When wildfire causes flooding, mudslides, or earth movement, your homeowner policy covers the damage under California's efficient proximate cause doctrine.

-Food trucks face a unique insurance challenge where commercial auto, commercial property, and general liability converge.
-Learn about the total loss problem, spoilage coverage, commissary requirements, fire suppression, and how to protect your mobile business.
+Food trucks face a unique challenge where commercial auto, property, and general liability converge.
+Total loss, spoilage, commissary, and fire suppression.

-Realistic timelines for homeowner insurance claims by type — water damage, fire, mold, roof, and wildfire.
-Covers California regulatory deadlines, common causes of delay, and when delay becomes actionable bad faith.
+Realistic timelines for home insurance claims by type: water, fire, mold, roof, and wildfire.
+California deadlines and when delay becomes actionable bad faith.

 Insurance Appraisal in California: The Complete Guide

-Inverse Condemnation: Suing Utilities After a California Wildfire
+Inverse Condemnation: Suing Utilities After a CA Wildfire

 Know Your Carrier: How Major Insurance Companies Handle Property Claims